Pallivet London vet

 Payment options are credit/debit card (not Amex) or cash.

 If you would rather pay prior to the home visit, just let us know.
+We can take card payment over the phone, or a bank transfer.

 If your pet is in a crisis situation when we arrive, we may proceed promptly with euthanasia and take payment after.